git-sgmoore/OpenVPN_Ipsec_L2tp_server_on_Digital_Ocean/README.md

 ### <a name="disable-root"></a>Disable root login and change SSH port

-It is possible to change SSH port to anything you like as long as it doesn't conflict with other active ports.
-Port 22 is written below, but any port can be used. **Allow new port in ufw rules below and restart ufw before restarting ssh**
+You can change the SSH port to any value that doesn't conflict with other active ports.
+Although Port 22 is used in the example below, you can choose a different port.
+Update the UFW rules to allow the new port and restart UFW before restarting SSH.

 ```bash
 sudo nano /etc/ssh/sshd_config